Exam AI-102: Designing and Implementing a Microsoft Azure AI Solution

 Microsoft provides a course outline for the AI-102 exam covering the major sections to help in better preparation.
 This include:

-- select the appropriate cognitive Service for a decision support solution (Microsoft Documentation: What is the Anomaly Detector API?
-What is Azure Content Moderator?
-What are Azure Cognitive Services?)
+- select the appropriate Service for a decision support solution (Microsoft Documentation: Choose an Azure compute service)

-- select the appropriate cognitive service for a speech solution (Microsoft Documentation: What are Azure Cognitive Services?
-What is the Speech service?
-What is speech-to-text?
-What is text-to-speech?)
+- select the appropriate service for a speech solution (Microsoft Documentation: What is the Speech service?)

-Plan and configure security for a Cognitive Services solution
+Plan and configure security for a Azure AI Services

 - manage authentication for a resource (Microsoft Documentation: Authenticate requests to Azure Cognitive Services)

-- secure Cognitive Services by using Azure Virtual Network (Microsoft Documentation: Configure Azure Cognitive Services virtual networks)
+- secure Services by using Azure Virtual Network (Microsoft Documentation: Azure network security overview)

 - plan for a solution that meets responsible AI principles (Microsoft Documentation: Identify guiding principles for responsible AI)